 Not necessarily.
 Unlike a taxi service, Uber connects users with local drivers who transport passengers in the drivers’ personal vehicles.
 Florida law specifically states that TNC drivers, such as Uber drivers, are not considered taxi drivers, limo drivers, or bus drivers.
 They have to follow the same rules of the road as other Florida drivers, but there are no special vehicle operation laws or training requirements that apply to Uber drivers.

-What should I do if I was just injured in a Bradenton Uber Accident?
+What Should I do If I Am Injured in a Bradenton Uber Accident?

 Once you’re safe, take the same steps you normally would after a car accident:

-You generally have to report an accident to Uber or the applicable ride-share insurance carrier.
-This includes making a claim for bodily injuries through the insurance policy.
-A Bradenton personal injury attorney with experience making ride-share insurance claims may help you through this process with no direct or upfront costs.
+You generally must report an accident to Uber or the applicable rideshare insurance carrier.
+This includes claiming bodily injuries through the insurance policy.
+A Bradenton personal injury attorney with experience making rideshare insurance claims may help you through this process with no direct or upfront costs.

 There is a difference between filing a claim with Uber’s liability insurance policy, which covers most passenger injuries, and successfully holding Uber liable for your injuries in Florida courts.
-The ability of injured individuals not covered by Uber’s insurance to successfully sue Uber depends on if Uber complied with Florida TNC law, and whether the driver is considered an independent contractor or an Uber employee.
+The ability of injured individuals not covered by Uber’s insurance to successfully sue Uber depends on if Uber complied with Florida’s TNC law and whether the driver is considered an independent contractor or an Uber employee.